nodejs/node-v0.x-archive/doc/api/cluster.markdown

       cluster.fork();
     });

-However the workers will automaticly respawn when using the `autoFork()` method.
+However the workers will automatically respawn when using the `autoFork()` method.

 ### Event: 'disconnect'